PICK THE RIGHT CLUB

 Then there’s wind, and wind impacts are difficult to calculate in your head.
 WInd's impact is not directly proportional to the speed of the wind, even if you are playing directly into it.
 All other factors being equal, you can’t just assume that wind at 20 miles per hour will affect your shot twice as much as it does at 10 miles per hour.
 It’s not quite that straight forward and it’s even more complicated because wind’s blowing at a 360 degree set of angles to your angle to target.
 Wind affects both the linear and the lateral carrier of your ball and you have to kind of break that down, so that’s pretty tricky.

-Now when making your shot, the challenge is there’s all of these different variables and there’s no easy way to integrate them all at the moment, to apply your experiences at this moment with this shot at this physical distance to know what is the effective distance that my ball has to carry to reach my target.
+Now when making your shot, you must consider all of these different variables and there’s no easy way to integrate them all at that moment, to apply your experiences at that moment with that shot at that physical distance.
+What you want to know what is the effective distance that my ball has to carry to reach my target?
 And that’s why we’ve come up with elementalGolf.
-It integrates data about all five elements, it calculates the effective yardage or distance for you based on all of those variables, including lateral carries based on crosswind; and it even gives you a club suggestion based on what is in your bag.
-For the cost of a golf ball, its worth trying out.
+It integrates data about all five elements, and calculates the effective yardage or distance for you based on all of those variables, including lateral carries based on crosswind; and it even gives you a club suggestion based on what is in your bag.
+For less than the cost of a golf ball, it's worth trying out.